 The Group entered into several derivative financial instruments to manage its exposure to commodity price and foreign exchange risk.

 Derivatives are initially recognized at fair value on the date a derivative contract is entered into and are subsequently remeasured at their fair value at each reporting period.
-The resulting gain or loss is recognized in profit or loss immediately unless the derivative is designated and effective as a hedging instrument.
-On the date a derivative contract is entered, the Group designates certain derivatives as a hedge of a commodity price risk of highly probable forecast Cash flow hedge.
+The resulting gain or loss is recognized in profit or loss.